-- There've been a number of highly publicized cases where people used the word "niggardly" and were accused of racism by people who assumed it was a racial slur.
+- There have been a number of highly publicized cases where people used the word "niggardly" and were accused of racism by people who assumed it was a racial slur.
 It really means "cheap" or "stingy", and is, in fact, completely unrelated to the n-word, having been borrowed from the Norse language.
-On the other hand... is there really any reason not to use the word "stingy" in these cases?
+On the other hand, there's really no benefit to using "niggardly" instead of "stingy".

 - Similarly, a University of Pennsylvania student in 1993 got charged with racial harassment when he shouted at a crowd of mostly black sorority sisters creating a ruckus outside his dorm, calling them "water buffalo".
-While under prosecution he explained the term comes from Hebrew slang, "Behema", used by Jews to refer to a loud, rowdy person.
+While under prosecution, he explained the term comes from the Hebrew slang word behema, used by Jews to refer to a loud, rowdy person — the student was Jewish.